there are no serious side effects of using emergency contraceptive pills

 - have hereditary problems with lactose metabolism.

-Yes, you can take EC pills while breastfeeding.
+Yes, you can take emergency contraceptive pills while breastfeeding.
 You can also have the IUD fitted while breastfeeding as long as you are more than 28 days post-delivery.

-The EC pill will not prevent future pregnancies if you have unprotected sex again, so you should make sure you are taking your contraception correctly.
+The emergency contraceptive pill will not prevent future pregnancies if you have unprotected sex again, so you should make sure you are taking your contraception correctly.

 For Ulipristal acetate (UPA): If you forgot your regular pills, did not use the patch or vaginal ring correctly, or want to start using hormonal contraception, you should wait for 5 days after taking UPA.
 This is because UPA can can reduce the effect of hormonal contraception.